openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 JSON string denoting the Credential's format
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
 See the table below for the format specific encoding requirements.
 * `acceptance_token`: OPTIONAL.
 A JSON string containing a token subsequently used to obtain a Credential.
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
-JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
+JSON string containing a nonce to be used to create a binding material of key material when requesting a Credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

 The following table defines how issued Credential MUST be returned in the `credential` claim in the Credential Response based on the Credential format and the signature scheme.
 This specification does not require any additional encoding when Credential format is already represented as a JSON object or a JSON string.